Plan Cloud auto attendants

 This inherently means that you will have a hybrid implementation of Skype for Business Server 2019 if you wish to use Unified Messaging features like auto attendants.
-See Configure hybrid connectivity between Skype for Business Server and Office 365 for details.
+See Configure hybrid connectivity between Skype for Business Server and Microsoft 365 or Office 365 for details.

-You can assign multiple Microsoft service numbers or hybrid numbers to an auto attendant.
+You can assign multiple Microsoft service numbers, Direct Routing numbers, or hybrid numbers to an auto attendant.

 An incoming call to a Cloud auto attendant can take one of several paths, as shown here: